 You can find the timetables for the Junior Certificate written examinations and for the practical course work as well as the Junior Certificate examination papers on the website of the State Examinations Commission.

 The timetables for classroom based

-task booklet (pdf) as well as guidelines on completing the assessment task
+booklet as well as guidelines on completing the assessment task booklet for

 Students sitting for the Junior Cycle must pay an examination fee.
 In early February of the exam year, the school sends parents who are paying the examination fee a form.
 The parent makes the payment through a bank and the bank must stamp the form.
 The parent then returns the form to the school.

 Students whose parent or guardian holds a current medical card do not have to pay the fee.
 In the case of parents who have a current medical card, details of the medical card are put on the form and the parent then sends the form back to the school.

 The examination fee for the Junior Certificate or Junior Cycle Profile of Achievement in 2019 is €109.
 There was no fee in 2020 due to COVID-19.

 Read more about COVID-19 and the Junior Certificate.